vmware-tanzu/velero/docs/troubleshooting.md

 ### Ark reports `custom resource not found` errors when starting up.

 Ark's server will not start if the required Custom Resource Definitions are not found in Kubernetes.
-Apply the `examples/common/00-prereqs.yaml` file to create these defintions, then restart Ark.
+Apply the `examples/common/00-prereqs.yaml` file to create these definitions, then restart Ark.

 ### `ark backup logs` returns a `SignatureDoesNotMatch` error